luciusmagn/lambdas-and-logos/book.typ

 ]

 This is great for having fun, and for learning a lot.
-It is important to make a distinction, which a lot of programmers of all skill levels sometimes fail to make, and that is that free-time, open-source and commercial programming are all different disciplines#footnote[
+It is important to make a distinction, which a lot of programmers of all skill levels sometimes fail to make, and that is that free-time, open-source, and commercial programming are all different disciplines#footnote[
     And don't get me started on the needs and conventions of different fields.
 Commercial web-development is a completely different world from programming in the automotive industry, and not just because